YB-Joe/ybcho/_pages/introduce.md

 ## Interests

-Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics
+Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW challenge!

 ## What is AI?